ympbyc/Pasta/README.md

 ### Controller

-A controller is whatever that calls the `signal`.
+A controller is whatever that calls `signal`.
 You tipically call this function when user interacts with the UI, such as clicking on a button or typing in his/her name to a text field.
 One signal invokes one of the functions defined in the model module.

 ```javascript
 //invokes Model.edit_name